Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

-Car hire is convenient and one of the quickest ways to get to your holiday destination and good value for 4 people travelling.
+Car hire is convenient and one of the quickest ways to get to your holiday destination and is good value for four people travelling.

 However, always check with the company that they are able to collect you at the airport as restrictions operate from time to time.

-Most companies operate on an empty to empty fuel tank system.
-So when you pick up your vehicle the first task you will have will be to fill up with fuel.
+Most companies operate on an empty-to-empty fuel tank system.
+So when you pick up your vehicle the first task you will have will be to fill it up with fuel.

-There is a fuel station a couple of km’s outside the airport on the exit road so that is the first and easiest place to fill up.
+There is a fuel station a couple of km outside the airport on the exit road so that is the first and easiest place to fill up.

 All fuel stations in Turkey are attended so just say the attendant ‘full’ and they will know what you want, most speak the essential English words.